Israeli apartheid: Education

 Separate and unequal education systems were a central part of apartheid in South Africa, as part of a deliberate strategy designed to limit black children to a life of manual labor.
 Some disparities between Jews and Arabs in Israel's education system exist, although according to The Guardian they are not as significant and the intent not as malign.
 The Israeli Pupils' Rights Law of 2000 prohibits educators from establishing different rights, obligations and disciplinary standards for students of different religions.
 Educational institutions may not discriminate against religious minorities in admissions or expulsion decisions or when developing curricula or assigning students to classes.

-Unlike in apartheid South Africa, in Israel, education is free and compulsory for all citizens, from elementary school to the end of high school, and university access is based on uniform tuition for all citizens.
+Unlike in apartheid South Africa, in Israel education is free and compulsory for all citizens from elementary school to the end of high school, and university access is based on uniform tuition for all citizens, but Arab students are unable to attend university in their own language.
 Israel has Hebrew-language and Arabic-language schools, while some schools are bilingual.
-Most Arabs study in Arabic, while a small number of Arab parents choose to enroll their children in Hebrew schools.
+Most Arabs study in Arabic, while a small number of Arab parents enroll their children in Hebrew schools.
 All of Israel's eight universities use Hebrew.
 In 1992 a government report concluded that nearly twice as much money was allocated to each Jewish child as to each Arab pupil.
 Likewise, a 2004 Human Rights Watch report identified significant disparities in education spending and found that discrimination against Arab children affects every aspect of the education system.
 Exam pass-rate for Arab pupils were about one-third lower than their Jewish compatriots'.